 In his cosmologies De Luce (or On Light, 1225–1228) and De lineis, angulis et figuris (or On lines, angles and figures, 1228–1233), written at Oxford, Robert Grosseteste would describe natural bodies as being formed by mathematical and geometrical entities created from light, as reflected from the lux spiritualis, the incorporeal, spiritual light; and in the Commentary on the Posterior Analytics (1228–1235) and the Hexaemeron (c.
 1237), Grosseteste would describe the ascension of the soul from the material intellect to the agent intellect, in the apprehension of the divine intellect, intelligentia.
 These concepts show the influence of Plato and Plotinus and explain in part the intentions of the medieval architect.

 Hendrix, John S., "Neoplatonism and English Gothic Architecture" (2013).
-School of Architecture, Art, and Historic Preservation Faculty Publications.
+Architecture, Art, and Historic Preservation Faculty Publications.
 33.